 The CAISO will allocate available TP Deliverability to Generating Facilities (1) in order of the seven allocation groups described in GIDAP Section 8.9.2 and (2) within each allocation group, based on the Generating Facility’s total points as established in items (1) through (4) below, based on the Interconnection Customers’ demonstration , via the submitted affidavits, and in accordance with the criteria set forth in GIDAP Section 8.9.2.1.
 Where a criterion is met by a portion of the full MW generating capacity of the Generating Facility, within each allocation group, the eligibility score associated with that criterion shall apply to the portion that meets the criterion.
 The demonstration must relate to the same proposed Generating Facility as described in Appendix A to the Interconnection Request.

 If the amount of projects meeting the threshold eligibility criteria can be deliverable within the available TP deliverability, the CAISO will allocate TP Deliverability to all of them.
 In this case the Option (A) or (B) projects that receive TP Deliverability may execute GIAs that reflect their allocations.
-If, however, not all projects that meet the threshold criteria can be fully accommodated, the CAISO will apply rationing based on numerical scores reflecting each project’s status with respect to the allocation groups set forth in GIDAP Section 8.9.2 and the criteria below, which are set forth in GIDAP Section 8.9.2.1.
+If, however, not all projects in the allocation group that meet the threshold criteria can be fully accommodated, the CAISO will allocate the available TP Deliverability based on numerical scores reflecting each project’s status with respect to the allocation groups set forth in GIDAP Section 8.9.2 and the criteria below, which are set forth in GIDAP Section 8.9.2.1 with the projects having the highest scores receiving TP Deliverability up to their full request before allocations to lower-ranked projects.

 The Project’s PPA Status (applicable to Allocation Groups 1 and 4 Only)